 Adding Fish Too Soon

 New aquarium owners are eager to add fish, often the same day they set up the tank.
 Some are lucky but many will quickly lose some, or all, of their fish.
 The water in a new tank needs to stabilize.
 Gases are dissolved in the water as well as minerals, heavy metals, and chemicals added to local water treatment facilities.
 The water itself can harm the fish.
-Aquarium water needs to be treated to neutralize harmful materials and allowed to stand for a day or so to allow dissolved gases to escape and the pH to stabilize.
-Then, it will be safe to introduce fish to the aquarium.
+Aquarium water needs to be treated with water conditioner to neutralize harmful materials and allowed to stand for a day or so to allow dissolved gases to escape and the pH to stabilize.
+You want to make sure the filtration system is working and the heater brings the water to the correct temperature, and the tank is not leaking for at least a day.
+Then, it will be safe to introduce a few fish to the aquarium.

 Adding Too Many Fish at Once

 You may feel eager to fill the tank with fish, but unfortunately adding too many fish all at once is another common mistake of new owners.
-Until the bacterial colonies have fully established, the aquarium cannot safely support a full load of fish.
+Until the beneficial bacterial colonies have become fully established in the bio-filter, the aquarium cannot safely support a full load of fish.
 In the beginning, only add a couple of small hardy fish.
 Wait until both the ammonia and nitrite levels have risen and then fallen to zero before adding more fish.
+It usually take about 3-6 weeks for a new aquarium to go through the initial Nitrogen cycle, so fish should be added only a few per week during this time.

 Overstocking the Aquarium